amitfin/oref_alert/README.md

 ### `oref_distance`

-Gets an area name and measures the distance between the area's coordinate and home, an entity, or coordinate (similar to the built-in [`distance`](https://www.home-assistant.io/docs/configuration/templating/#distance) function).
+Gets an area name and measures the distance between the area's coordinate and home, an entity, or coordinate (similar to the built-in [`distance`](https://www.home-assistant.io/template-functions/distance/) function).
 The unit of measurement (kilometers or miles) depends on the system’s configuration settings.
 If the area name is not found, the return value is None.
 Can be used also as a filter.
+Unavailable for [limited templates](https://www.home-assistant.io/docs/templating/where-to-use/#limited-templates).

 `{{ oref_distance('פתח תקווה') }}`